mtparet/decodex-data/README.md

 ### Twitter update ###

 I created the account https://twitter.com/decodexobserv to advertise the update.
 For now update on twitter are done manually, perhaps I will to automate things one day but it takes times.

+### Decodex Data Updater ###

+The function to update these data is available here https://github.com/mtparet/decodex-data-updater